 Prior to this position, I helped to develop and launch the U-M School of Information program in entrepreneurship and innovation, designing and coordinating extracurricular activities and programs and conducting program evaluation.
 Also at U-M, I worked for an open education initiative, where I conducted campus-wide program evaluations, managed faculty and student projects, and coordinated training on copyright, open licenses, digital education strategies, and participatory education strategies.
 I have over ten years experience working in various positions in both public and academic libraries in Michigan and in Arkansas, including roles in circulation services, reference and research services, and youth services.
 I coordinate Library Journal's New Landmark Libraries series.

-I received a BA in Anthropology from the University of Arkansas in 2005.
-While there, I specialized in cultural anthropology and minored in history, gender studies, and art.
-In 2010, I received my MSI from the University of Michigan's School of Information where I specialized in community informatics and library and information services.
+I have BA in Anthropology from the University of Arkansas specializing in cultural anthropology and an MSI from U-M's School of Information (UMSI), specializing in community informatics and library and information services.

 I am the Library's Space Design and Assessment Librarian and the head of the Library Environments department.
 In this role I collaborate with library administration, librarians, and staff across all library units to develop, inform or coordinate major initiatives associated with designing adaptive learning and research library spaces to enable collaboration, facilitate innovative forms of research and learning, and effectively integrate technology in a residential campus setting.
 My efforts focus on informing holistic space and programmatic designs that make significant improvements to and demonstrate the value of the library to the campus and the broader academic community.